2016 USRA Hobby Stock Rules

 8.2 Must be original and match frame.

 8.3 Suspension must be unaltered approved OE in stock location and replaceable by stock part.
+All suspension bushings must remain OEM rubber type bushings with the OEM inner steel sleeve attached to the OEM rubber.
+No forward or backward movement allowed.

 8.5 Shocks & Springs:

-8.5.1 Shock mounts must be the same on both sides of the rear end and within two (2) inches of center of trailing arm bracket.
+8.5.1 Shock mounts must be the same on both sides of the rear end and within two (2) inches of center of trailing arm bolt.
 No spacers, lumber or chains allowed.
 Anything welded to frame or spring is not allowed.

 8.5.2 Racing shocks and springs are permitted.
 Threaded-body and/or bulb-type shocks are not allowed.
 One (1) unaltered steel non-adjustable OEM mount shock in OEM location.
 Heim-end shocks are not allowed.